Skip to contents

 #> # TACGTAGGTGACAAGCGTTGTCCGGATTTATTGGGCGTAAAGGGAGCGCAGGCGGTCTGTTTAGTCTAATGTGAAAGCCCACGGCTTAACCGTGGAACGGCATTGGAAACTGACAGACTTGAATGTAGAAGAGGAAAATGGAATTCCAAGTGTAGCGGTGGAATGCGTAGATATTTGGAGGAACACCAGTGGCGAAGGCGATTTTCTGGTCTAACATTGACGCTGAGGCTCGAAAGCGTGGGGAGCGAACAGG <int>, …

-We now have an ASV table, which is a bunch of literal DNA sequences and the count of each that was detected for each sample.
-Since you’re (probably) not a computer, a string of hundreds of nucletotides is likely not something you can make much sense of by yourself.
+Our ASVs are by default just named after their literal DNA sequences.
+Since you’re (probably?) not a computer, a string of hundreds of nucletotides is likely not something you can make much sense of by yourself.
 The next step will take those nucleotide sequences and compare them against a database (or two) of sequences with known taxonomy:

 train <- "inst/extdata/db/EXAMPLE_silva_nr99_v138.2_toGenus_trainset.fa.gz" # set training database